ronbonifacio/ronbonifacio.github.io/_posts/2025-04-17-lossfunctions.md

 In simple dot point terms, for classifiers:

--Predictions are values that take outputs from the neural net and with an activation function.
-For binary classifiers this is the sigmoid(), for multiclass this is the softmax().
+- Predictions are values that take outputs from the neural net and with an activation function.
+For binary classifiers this is the sigmoid(), for multiclass this is the softmax()
--The loss function is a function that takes predictions from the neural net and scales them to create a value for the loss of a prediction.
+- The loss function is a function that takes predictions from the neural net and scales them to create a value for the loss of a prediction
-  -Often times the loss function is created to minimise the scaling factor near when predictions are accurate (Loss=0 when Pred=1) and largely scale inccorect predictions such as the -log(y) loss function
+  - Often times the loss function is created to minimise the scaling factor near when predictions are accurate (Loss=0 when Pred=1) and largely scale inccorect predictions such as the -log(y) loss function
--Loss is then used in the next batch in training to adjust weightings using gradient descent.
+- Loss is then used in the next batch in training to adjust weightings using gradient descent